JQChong/jet-lag/docs/hiding/the_hider_deck/curses.md

 ### Curse of the Labyrinth

 "Solvable," in this context, refers to a conventional solution to the maze–you must be able to draw an unbroken line from the start of the maze to the end of the maze.
 Your time limit begins from the moment you draw your first line; time spent gathering materials does not count.
 You may discard your maze and start drawing a new maze at any point, but you cannot restart your timer.
 You may not consult the internet or any other materials when drawing your maze; it must come entirely from your own head.

+### Curse of the Lie Detector

+You must answer all photo questions truthfully, and photo questions do not count into the three questions.
+Moreover, once three non-photo questions have been asked, seekers will make their guess as soon as possible, and you have to tell seekers truthfully whether their guess is correct.
+If you did lie, you do not have to disclose which question you have lied.

+### Curse of the Sloth

+This curse can be played multiple times, and the effect stacks, i.e. if the curse is played multiple times, the time allocated to hiders increases by 5 minutes and 10 minutes for photo questions in large games that many times.

 ### Curse of the Imaginary Sinkhole